xqtbox/Text-Pairs-Relation-Classification/README.md

 ## CNN for Chinese Text Classification in Tensorflow

-This project is used by my Graduation Design, and it is also a study of TensorFlow, familiar with CNN, RNN and other neural networks.
+This project is used by my bachelor graduation project, and it is also a study of TensorFlow, familiar with CNN, RNN and other neural networks.

-The main objective of the project is to determine whether the two are similar (two classification problems) by the given two sentences.
+The main objective of the project is to determine whether the two sentences are similar in sentence meaning (binary classification problems) by the two given sentences.

-The project refer to [dennybritz/cnn-text-classification-tf](https://github.com/dennybritz/cnn-text-classification-tf), make the data helper supports Chinese language (Task required) and modified the network structure(Based on my task).
+The project refer to [dennybritz/cnn-text-classification-tf](https://github.com/dennybritz/cnn-text-classification-tf), make the data helper supports Chinese language (Task required) and modified the network structure (Based on my task).

 ## Requirements

-- Python 3.4.x
+- Python 3.x
-- Tensorflow 1.0.0
+- Tensorflow 1.0.0 +
 - Numpy
 - Gensim